Details of the English Test of FTCE

 All about FTCE English 6-12

-The FTCE English test for grades 6-12 is a subject-area test for Florida's entry-level English teachers.
-It is mainly designed to test the proficiency and knowledge of these candidates in the English subject, so that the Bureau of Educator Certification (BEC) may only choose deserving candidates for teacher certification in Florida.
-This article describes the important aspects of the FTCE English test.
+The English test of the FTEC for grades 6-12 is a subject-area test for Florida's entry-level English teachers.
+It is mainly designed to test the proficiency and knowledge of the candidates in this subject, so that the Bureau of Educator Certification (BEC) can only choose deserving candidates for teacher certification in Florida.

 - Test Prototype

-Every FTCE subject-area test is broken down into subject and grade-specific competencies and constituent skills.
-In the same fashion, the FTCE English test is designed to assess the competencies of the candidates in the following 7 subject-areas:
+Every subject-area test is broken down into subject and grade-specific competencies and constituent skills.
+In the same fashion, the English exam is designed to assess the competencies of the candidates in the following 7 subject-areas:

 - Standard English knowledge and methods of effective teaching.